SuperOfficeDocs/superoffice-docs/user-guide/en/settings/in-service/settings.md

 * **System administrator**: The email address of the person who is responsible for operation of SuperOffice Service.
 This must be an email address that is not imported/processed by SuperOffice Service.

 * **Default From address**: The email address which is to be the system's default sender address.
 This address will normally be overridden by the addresses entered into mailboxes.
-This must be an email address that is imported into SuperOffice Service, e.g. support@company.com.
+This must be an email address that is imported into SuperOffice Service.
+For example, support@company.com.

 * **Internal URL**: The base address for access to the SuperOffice Service system.

 * **External URL**: The base address for external access to the SuperOffice Service system.

 * **Cgi-Bin path**: The path to the folder where SuperOffice Service's Cgi-Bin application files reside.
-This path must have a leading folder separator sign (slash), but not a trailing one, e.g.: /bin or /Scripts.
+This path must have a leading folder separator sign (slash), but not a trailing one.
+For example, */bin* or */Scripts*.

 * **Email tag**: The email tag which, in conjunction with the request number, creates a unique key for the subject in e-mails that are sent out from SuperOffice Service.
 You must not change this value unless you know what you are doing!
 If this value is changed, received e-mails will not be correctly linked to existing requests.